vgbs/dsp-documentation/idm/nsc-documentation.md

 ## User Support

 As the identity management is a complex system also many different types of errors can occur.
 Most of them are problems with the login, the activation or the password reset.
 For those cases you can directly look up the e-mail address or a Salesforce ID in our customer history log.
-For access please write to identity@vaillant-group.com or leave a message in our Slack channel #idm-support
+For access please create an issue in [DSC service desk](https://service.dsp.vaillant-group.com).